-B. ADVANTAGES OF THE THREE-PART STANDARD
+B. ADVANTAGES OF THE THREE TESTS

-The three-pronged effects standard has four advantages.
+The tests proposed here have five advantages.
 First, the tests are simple to apply and do not require the detailed drawing of maps.
 Second, these tests are directly related to goals of representative democracy.
 Test 1 addresses whether a redistricting scheme leads to an elected delegation that more proportionally represents the wishes of voters: deviations from national districting norms should either remain neutral or move closer toward proportional representation.
 This principle resembles the "one man, one vote" standard, but is expressed in terms of obtaining legislative representation for men/women and votes.
-Test 2 uses the number
+Test 2 uses the closeness of races to measure how a party in control of redistricting has eliminated the possibility of electoral competition.
+Test 3 measures a parameter that partisan gerrymanderers seek to shift, the median partisan vote.
+Third, these criteria can be applied completely independently of evaluation of intent.
+Finally, because of the simplicity of these tests, they can easily be combined to reduce the risk of falsely identifying a gerrymander where none occurred.
+Finally, because the three tests do not use geography, they can easily be combined with other standards, such as state-mandated requirements, Section 2 of the Voting Rights Act, and other precedents that exist in federal law.